 Fatal Road Accident Claims *

-A fatal road accident claim * is legal action taken whereby a person dies as a result of a road traffic accident due to the wrongful act of another person.
+A fatal road accident claim * is legal action taken whereby a person dies as a result of a road traffic accident.
+As a result of the wrongful act of another person.
 Unfortunately, fatal road accidents * happen on a regular basis.
 The financial burden that their dependents bear thereafter can be alleviated through the fatal road accident claims * process.

 Common types of fatal road accident claims *

 Fatal road accidents * are most commonly caused by reckless drivers on the road.
-A car can collide with a pedestrian, a motorcycle, a bicycle or another vehicle which, unfortunately can lead to a fatal injury for one or more of those involved.
+A car can collide with a pedestrian, a motorcycle, a bicycle or another vehicle .
+This can unfortunately can lead to a fatal injury those involved.
 Some examples of reckless driving causing a fatal road accident * include:

 - Driving while talking on a mobile phone